 We also record capital appreciation/depreciation on our available-for-sale fixed maturity securities.
-At December 31, 2020 and December 31, 2019, we had a change in Accumulated Other Comprehensive Income (Loss) from mark-to-market adjustments of our available-for-sale fixed maturity securities totaling \$7.8 million and \$11.1 million (net of federal income taxes and reserve), respectively.
+At December 31, 2021 and December 31, 2020, our Accumulated Other Comprehensive Income (Loss) from mark-to-market adjustments of our available-for-sale fixed maturity securities was \$5.7 million and \$7.8 million (net of federal income taxes and reserve), respectively.